 Patients who have a cancer diagnosis and therefore may need additional support from our services are given access to a designated number, this number is open Monday to Friday 9.30am to 11.30am, All calls are assessed by the Duty GP.

-We also have the unique service provided by Carolyn Owen a very experienced Nurse who visits patients at home to make sure that have all the medical and social needs they require.
+We also have the unique service provided by Carolyn a very experienced clinician who visits patients at home to make sure that have all the medical and social needs they require.

 Please note all the Receptionists have been trained to be care navigators to make sure patient's are seen by the right Clinician and therefore may ask for details of your medical problem.